How to safely perform maintenance on a Lotus miner.

 Reducing the time offline

-Given the need to continuously send proofs to the network, the miner should be offline as little as possible.
-Offline-time includes the time it takes for the computer to restart the miner daemon fully.
+Given the need to continuously send proofs to the network, the storage provider should be offline as little as possible.
+Offline time includes the time it takes for the computer to restart the lotus-miner daemon fully.
 For these reasons, we recommend you follow these steps:

 $FIL_PROOFS_PARAMETER_CACHEif the environment variable is defined.